 A 2011 graduate of Lynchburg with a bachelor’s degree in international relations with a concentration in African studies and a minor in economics, Dulak earned a master’s degree in educational leadership in 2014.
 As a senior, he was recognized as the school’s recipient of the 2011 Leadership Award, because of his commitment to improving the student experience as a Connection Leader and Enrollment Student Ambassador.

-During his four years as a player at Lynchburg, Dulak helped the Hornets earn back-to-back ODAC championships and NCAA tournament appearances in 2009 and 2010.
-The program won its first-ever NCAA tournament victory in 2009 and made an appearance in the Division III national championship match against Messiah College in 2010.
+As a player for the Hornets, Dulak led them to back-to-back ODAC Championships and NCAA Tournament appearances in 2009 and 2010.
+The program won its first-ever NCAA tournament game in 2009 and made an appearance in the Division III National Championship match against Messiah College in 2010.
 Dulak is a multiple All-ODAC Academic honoree and a multiple dean’s list and athletic director’s honor roll member.

 Dulak was selected as a United Soccer Coaches 30 Under 30 member for the 2017-18 season.
 Launched in 2013, the United Soccer Coaches 30 Under 30 Program is a year-long education and mentorship opportunity for 30 up-and-comers who have made soccer coaching their career of choice.

-Dulak and his wife, Michelle, are the parents of two daughters (Ashby and Hannah).
+Dulak and his wife, Michelle, are the parents of two daughters, Ashby and Hannah, and a son, Beckham.